-Title: Behaviour Policy Last Reviewed: August 2021 Written by: MT and SW Next Review: August 2022
+Title: Behaviour Policy Last Reviewed: August 2024 Written by: Principal and VP Pastoral Next Governing Body Review: Following significant change

-- 23.4.4 Uniform exceptions may be made by the Principal but only where this is required as a matter of sincere religious observance.
-The Principal's decision is final. - 23.4.5 Underclothing, including thermals and vests, must not be visible. - 23.4.6 No make-up or nail varnish may be worn.
-Lip balm can be used but must not alter the natural appearance of the lips and must never be applied during lessons. - 23.4.7 Students may not write or draw on their skin, this includes having permanent or temporary tattoos that are visible. - 23.4.8 The Principal has ultimate discretion in establishing what is and is not acceptable. - 23.5 The Academy's uniform supplier is:
+- 24.2.2 Any student who breaks a condition of the Mossbourne Uniform and Appearance Expectations will receive a sanction in line with the behaviour policy and may be sent home, removed from normal circulation or placed in the Behaviour Support Unit.
+As per the Home Academy Agreement, parents/carers must support their child in adhering to this policy. - 24.2.3 It is strongly recommended that parents/carers are present when uniform is purchased and haircut appointments take place.
+There are two uniform options for students to choose from, these are detailed in appendix 5. - 24.2.4 Uniform exceptions may be made by the Principal but only where this is required as a matter of sincere religious observance.
+The Principal's decision is final. - 24.2.5 Underclothing, including thermals and vests, must not be visible. - 24.2.6 No make-up or nail varnish may be worn.
+Lip balm can be used but must not alter the natural appearance of the lips and must never be applied during lessons. - 24.2.7 Students may not write or draw on their skin, this includes having permanent or temporary tattoos that are visible. - 24.2.8 The Principal has ultimate discretion in establishing what is and is not acceptable. - 24.2.9 The Academy's uniform supplier is: